The Promotion (film): Plot

 One day, while helping a customer in the parking lot, Doug is hit on the back of the head by a bottle of Yoo-hoo thrown by one of the gang members.
 In retaliation, he confronts the gang and sprays one of them with mace.
 Further worsening the situation is an incident in the break room, where a furious Doug throws some frozen Tater Tots toward the trash can and accidentally hits Richard's hand with one; Richard fakes an injury by wearing a wrist brace at work.
-Days later, Doug gives an apology speech at a local community explaining his actions during the incident and wins the respect of the community, assuring them that a beautiful day should not be spoiled by a few "bad apples".
+Days later, Doug gives an apology speech at a local community center explaining his actions during the mace incident and wins the respect of the community, assuring them that a beautiful day should not be spoiled by a few "bad apples".
 After the meeting, the board of directors, the assistant managers and the community leaders have a brief meeting, wherein Richard inadvertently refers to the gang as "black apples", infuriating the head community leader.

 After several attempts to eliminate each other as competitors, both Doug and Richard, along with another prospect, are summoned by the board of directors for a final interview.
 Richard's hopes are shattered when it is revealed that a drug test is required, as he has recently smoked marijuana.
 Shortly after the interview, Doug is given a call by Mitch and notified that he has landed the job, as Richard failed his drug test and the other candidate is too junior-grade for the position.
 He celebrates by doing cartwheels and backflips while crossing the street – finally confirming the earlier rumor about himself.
 Meanwhile, after reuniting with his wife, Richard and his family return to Quebec to his old grocery store, where he is reported to have become the store manager after singlehandedly stopping an accidental fire (which is rumored to have been started by Richard himself).